 How many sets?

-This particular question is a bit of a toughie, this is a difficult question simply because: there are so many variables to it.
-As a bodybuilder, you should become more in-tune with yourself and see your physique honestly for what it is, but have the mental foresight to see what you want it to become.
+This question can be a toughie, because there's so many variables to it.
+As a bodybuilder, you need to be more in-tune with yourself, seeing your physique honestly for what it is, but have the mental foresight to see what you want it to become.

-With that in mind as a bodybuilder, you should also learn to assess weak and strong points in your physique.
-The amount of sets to be performed for different body parts that are weaker will vary in each person’s physique and muscle structure, including current conditioning level.
+With that in mind: learn to assess weak and strong points in your physique.
+The amount of sets to be performed for different body parts that are weaker will vary to each person’s physique and current conditioning level.

-There are many different ways to attack weaker body parts with your Set ratios: at times I would do strength training sets of 6 to 8, and these would consist of compound multi-joint exercises such as...
+There are lots of different ways to attack weaker body parts with your Set ratios: at times I would do strength training sets of 6 to 8, consisting of compound multi-joint exercises such as...

-On larger ones I would bump this set range up, most of the guys I trained with as bodybuilders seem to find they had the best luck with volume training.
-In other words, make a lasting attempt at keeping the pump in the weaker body parts a little longer.
+For larger ones I may bump this set range up, most of the guys I trained with as bodybuilders seem to find they had the best luck with volume training.
+In other words: effort was made at keeping the pump in the weaker body parts as a longer lasting effort.

 For a list of some of the better compound and isolation exercises see (free weight training).

-The thing here is: in bodybuilding, there’s really no one that can tell you the exact set range as an advanced intermediate or advanced bodybuilder; you need to experiment with your set range.
+The thing here is: in bodybuilding, there’s really no one that can tell you the exact set range as an advanced intermediate or advanced bodybuilder; you need to experiment with your set ranges.

-Strength training vs bodybuilding does have its place in bodybuilding, but primarily you’re not there to swing or heave the weights, but to cause hypertrophy or trauma to muscle fibers for new growth
+Strength training in bodybuilding does have its place, more to the point; you’re not there to swing or heave the weights, instead: it's the extension of hypertrophy or trauma to muscle fibre and connective tissue that excites new growth.

-Also with that in mind a rep range of somewhere in the neighborhood of 8 to 12 reps is a good place to start.
+Also with that in mind, a rep range of 8 to 12 reps is a good place to start.
 Remember, this is about training for hypertrophy (muscle size), nothing more.

 Try not to incorporate a lot of cheating movements with this type of training; If you’re not feeling a pump at this point...

 Try setting the weight down and give a 10 or 15 second count and resume the set.
-Or you can also have a set of dumbbells or barbell next to you 10 or 20 pounds lighter and do a drop-set to further your pump and volume training.
+Or have a set of dumbbells or barbell next to you 10 or 20 pounds lighter performing a drop-set to further your pump .

-A quote from Dorian Yates five times, Mr. Olympia winner: “the purpose of bodybuilding is not to annihilate but to stimulate”.
+A quote from Lee Haney 8 time Mr. Olympia winner: “the purpose of bodybuilding is not to annihilate but to stimulate”.

 Time Under Tension: